jlduan/fba/docs/tutorials/cellplex/SC3_v3_NextGem_DI_CellPlex_Jurkat_Raji_10K_Multiplex/tutorial.rst

    :width: 500px
    :align: center

-Preview the demultiplexing result: the numbers of singlets, multiplets and negative cells.
+Preview the demultiplexing result: the numbers of singlets (5,614 + 4,712), multiplets (1,505) and negative cells (1,781).

 .. code-block:: python